 2- the second bread Jesus offers us is his Body and Blood, including his soul, spirit and divinity.

 The two moments of manducation, or eating, that follow have, respectively, two moments of digestion: Lectio Divina for the first bread and Prayer of the Heart for the second one.

 Those of you who are familiar with the teaching of the “School of Mary” will readily recognise these clarifications about the Spiritual Life, Mass and Contemplation.

-Now, back to the question about the Rosary.
-The Rosary initially was set up in order to help the poor who can’t read in the MiddleAge to have the possibility to access the Gospel.
-The Gospel was therefore divided into three sets of mysteries, each one with 5 moments of Jesus life.
-So, with Mary, the faithuful would be able to remain in contact with the Gospel, Jesus, his mysteries and benefit from them.
-So the rosary is not a “marian devotion”, it is a Gospel, Jesus, contemplation, listening to.
-We need to remember that.
-Of course Mary is fundamental, because she gives us her eyes and her heart in ordet to contemplate Jesus and listen in our conscience to his word for us.
+Now, to return to the question about the Rosary.
+The Rosary initially was set up in order to help the poor who could not read in the Middle Ages, to have the possibility of accessing the Gospel.
+The Gospel was therefore divided into three sets of mysteries, each one dealing with five moments in the life of Jesus.
+Thus, with Mary, the faithful would be able to remain in contact with the Gospel, with Jesus, his mysteries and be able to benefit from them.
+So the rosary is not only a “marian devotion”, it is a Gospel; it is about Jesus; contemplation; a listening to the Word.
+We need to remember this.
+Of course, Mary is fundamental, because She gives us her eyes and her heart in order to contemplate Jesus and listen in our conscience to his word for us.

 Note: the Eastern catholic (and orthodox) churches have a different Rosary (chotki), and they use it for the Prayer of the heart (Jesus’ prayer).

-2- The Prayer of the heart, or “mental prayer”, or Jesus’ prayer.
-Which is the extension of Communion.
+2- The Prayer of the Heart, or “mental prayer”, or Jesus’ prayer, which is the extension of Communion.

-So repeating the “Hail Mary” is like having a buoy that maintains us in Mary, at her level, placed in front of Jesus and at His level.
+Therefore, repeating the “Hail Mary” is like having a buoy that maintains us in Mary, at her level, placed in front of Jesus and at His level.